 Practicum & Internships: Community-Based Learning

-Students in the program are required to complete a 200-hour fieldwork placement (100 hours of which must be completed before program entrance) and a 700-hour clinical internship that incorporates meaningful service and is an opportunity to observe and participate in the mental health community, and in the community in general, as a therapist in training.
+Students in the program are required to complete both a practicum and a 700-hour clinical internship that incorporates meaningful service and is an opportunity to observe and participate in the mental health community, and in the community in general, as a therapist in training.
 Through the practicum and internship experiences, students become acquainted with different populations as well as become more comfortable with their community.